nJoseph/is210_lesson_04/README.rst

     This will redirect the output from printing on the screen to instead print into a new file named matchups.csv.
-You can then open matchups.csv in excel or any other csv-compatible reader to see the data in all it's glory.
+You can then open matchups.csv in excel or any other csv-compatible reader to see the data in all its glory.

 Submission
 ==========